ShantamShukla/Information-extraction-using-Gen-AI/README.md

 - **Match Percentage Calculation**: It calculates a match percentage that reflects how closely the individual's experiences and skills align with the job requirements.
 - **Contextual Analysis**: Beyond simple keyword matching, Gemini understands the context within which terms are used, allowing for a more nuanced match that considers the depth of experience and relevance.

----

-This Markdown formatting organizes the information into clear, structured sections with headers and lists, making it easy to read and understand.
-This format is ideal for incorporating into project documentation or a GitHub README file.

----

 ## Author / Credits
 - **Author**: Shantam Shukla